Rick Ross: 2015–2020: Renzel and Epic Records

 In August 2020, Ross released the single "Pinned to the Cross", featuring Finn Matthews, following his Verzuz battle with 2 Chainz.

-2021: Richer Than I Ever Been
+2021–present: Richer Than I Ever Been

 On August 26, 2020, during an interview with Hot 97, Rick Ross announced his eleventh album, Richer Than I Ever Been, which was released on December 10, 2021.

 On September 7, 2021, Ross' book The Perfect Day to Boss Up debuted at number 5 on The New York Times' weekly bestsellers list.

+In January 2025, Ross garnered criticism for, alongside Soulja Boy and Snoop Dogg, performing at a Trump-sponsored cryptocurrency event preceding Trump's second inauguration.